Ever wonder if the money you have in the bank is safe? Check out this article to learn about how the CDIC insures your money.

-If you’re an adult in Canada and you’re looking to purchase a home or a car or need to take out a personal loan then having the most information possible about your credit history is extremely important.
+If you’re an adult in Canada and are looking to purchase a home or a car or need to take out a personal loan, having the most information possible about your credit history is important.
 Your credit past will determine your credit future.
-Even if you’re not planning on making any important investments or purchases checking your credit report at least once a year will help eliminate any potential issues in the future.
-Obtaining your credit report and score can seem like an impossible thing to do especially if you don’t want to pay; this is why we’ve gathered all the information you need to know about getting your credit report in Canada and how to do it for free.
+Even if you’re not planning on making any important investments or purchases, checking your credit report at least once a year will help eliminate any potential issues in the future and even prevent potential identity fraud.
+Obtaining your credit report and score may seem like a difficult task, especially if you don’t want to pay; this is why we’ve gathered all the information you need to know about getting your credit report in Canada and how to do it for free.

-All credit card companies, lenders, phone service providers and land lords can and will request a copy of your credit report.
-They do this to make sure that you are responsible with your finances, can be trusted with more credit and will make your payments on time and in full.
+All credit card companies, lenders, phone service providers, and landlords can and will request a copy of your credit report.
+They do this to make sure that you are responsible with your finances, can be trusted with more credit, and will make your payments on time.
 Don’t forget that all your credit information whether it’s good or bad will stay on your report for at least 6 years.

-Each of your credit accounts is categorized two ways, with a number and with a letter.
-The letter is simply descriptive, “R” for a revolving account (credit cards) and “I” for an instalment account (a mortgage).
+Each of your credit accounts is rated in two ways, with a number and with a letter.
+The letter is simply descriptive, “R” for a revolving account (credit cards) and “I” for an installment account (a car loan).
 The number represents whether the account is in good standing or not.
 The scale for the number ranking is 0 to 9, 0 being an account that is too new to rate and 9 being bad debt.

 While credit reports and credit scores are often used interchangeably they are in fact two different things.
 A credit score is not included in a regular credit report, therefore when you obtain your personal credit report it will not include your credit score.

 A credit score is a three-digit number that represents all the information included in your credit report.
 Lender and creditors use this number to make decisions about your financial stability.
-Of course the exact formula that credit bureaus use to calculate your credit score is a secret, so we don’t know all of the factors that affect a credit score.
-But there are some obvious factors what you should be aware of including payment history, outstanding debt and recent inquiries.
+Of course, the exact formula that credit bureaus use to calculate your credit score is a secret, so we don’t know all of the factors that affect a credit score.
+But there are five major factors that the credit bureaus do take into consideration when calculating your credit score, they are:

 Your credit score is represented by a number anywhere from 300 to 900 and the higher the number the better your credit score is.
 The credit bureaus explain that people with credit scores that are below 650 will have trouble obtaining new credit and most lenders want to see a score of at least 680.